nufi-official/fcl-web3auth-plugin/README.md

 ### `authWithProvider(loginProvider: Web3AuthLoginProvider): Promise<void>`

-Authenticate the user with selected login provider.
+Authenticate the user with the selected login provider.

 - user will be authenticated using the specified `Web3AuthLoginProvider`.